 Here at WePC, we’re dedicated to making sure all of your questions about GPUs are answered.
-On some days, we focus on big questions, like “what is the best graphics card of 2018?”...and on others, like today, we focus on stress tests.
+On some days, we focus on big questions, like “what is the best graphics card?”…and on others, like today, we focus on GPU stress tests.

 Today, we’re going to explain what they are, why you need them, which ones to use, and how to run one yourself.
-Before the end of this article, we’re hoping that all of your pressing questions are answered, but you’re welcome to leave a comment below if any questions still linger!
+Before the end of this article, we’re hoping that all of your pressing questions are answered.

-A GPU stress test is an application used to push your GPU to its absolute limits.
+A GPU stress test is an application used to push your graphics card to its absolute limits.
 This means full utilization of its processing power, using all the electrical power available to the card, all while pushing the cooling and the temperatures as far as they can go.

-In most cases, practical applications (like games, even high-end games), won’t serve as stress tests, because even if they do push your GPU’s limitations, they aren’t going to do so to the point where you risk crashing or overheating your system.
+In most cases, practical applications (like games, even the high-end ones), won’t serve as stress tests.
+They may push your GPU’s limitations, but they’re not going to do it to the point where you risk crashing or overheating your system.

-Stress tests, on the other hand, are actually built with the goal of causing crashing or overheating.
+Video card stress tests, on the other hand, are actually built with the goal of causing crashing or overheating.
 Or, more accurately, to ensure that there is no way that the component in question will do that during normal or intensive usage.
-That’s why it’s a test and the only way to pass is for the component in question-- the GPU in this scenario-- to keep running without issue.
+That’s why it’s a test and the only way to pass is for the component in question to keep running without issue.

-These tests are particularly useful for those trying to find a stable overclock (that’s why you’ll sometimes hear it called a graphics card stability test) or for various troubleshooting problems you might come across when upgrading components and the such.
+These tests are particularly useful for those trying to find a stable overclock (that’s why you’ll sometimes hear it called a GPU stability test) or for various troubleshooting problems you might come across when upgrading components and the such.

-If you’re interested in using these applications for stress testing, let us know and we may make some dedicated tutorials for them down the line!
-For the scope of this article, however, we’re going to be focusing on stress testing the GPU and teaching you everything you need to know about doing so.
+But in this article, we’re going to be focusing on stress-testing the GPU and teaching you everything you need to know about doing so.

-Embedded above is an image of my own Afterburner window with my GPU running at idle.
 You typically only need to worry about two readings here: GPU temperature and GPU usage.
-During a stress test, you should expect temperatures to go as high as 90°C (194°F), with GPU usage spiking to 100%.
+During a GPU stress test, you should expect temperatures to go as high as 90°C (194°F), with GPU usage spiking to 100%.
 Don’t be surprised or concerned at either of these numbers.

 With your monitoring/overclocking software installed, it’s time to talk about stress tests.

 Today, we’re going to give you the three best GPU stress tests.
-Whether you need to GPU stress test Nvidia GPUs or AMD GPUs, you can use just one of these, all of these, or any combination therein.
+Whether you need to GPU stress test Nvidia GPUs or AMD GPUs, you can use just one or all of these.
 If you choose to use only one, however, we recommend FurMark.

 If you want a free GPU stress test for more real-world scenarios (that’s also much prettier to look at), Unigine Heaven is a good place to start.
-Despite having celebrated its ninth birthday, this benchmark is still a favorite, as a standard with which to compare current-gen GPUs to previous-gen GPUs, as a tool for checking stability, and just a fun little benchmarking tool.
+Despite having been released in 2009, this benchmark is still a favorite, as a standard with which to compare current-gen GPUs to previous-gen GPUs, as a tool for checking stability, and just a fun little benchmarking tool.

 If you want something even more intensive (and built from the ground up for cutting-edge GPUs), you can try Unigine’s other stress testing software: Superposition.

 Unigine Superposition may not be quite as (aesthetically) pretty as Unigine Heaven, but it’s much more technically demanding.
-Superposition tests all kinds of advanced lighting and shading features; in fact, it’s built to bring even the likes of the GTX 1080 Ti to its knees.
+Superposition tests all kinds of advanced lighting and shading features; in fact, it’s built to bring even the newest cards to its knees.

 If you’re using an older or mid-range GPU, however, you’ll probably get more meaningful results out of one of the previous two tests that we’ve recommended.

 Like with Heaven, Superposition is free-to-use, but automated looping for stress test purposes and VR testing are both locked behind a $20 paywall (which isn’t bad if you’ve already spent hundreds on a VR setup).
-You can still use the free version for stress testing, but you’ll want to keep it for shorter stress tests or come back occasionally to re-run the benchmark.
+You can still use the free version as a graphics card tester, but you’ll want to keep it for shorter stress tests or come back occasionally to re-run the benchmark.

 Once you’ve decided on which of these three you want to use and have installed them, continue to the next section.